istSOS/web-widget-creator/README.md

-# web-widget-creator
+# istSOS Online Web Widget Creator
-Web Application for building feature­rich web widget based on istSOS
+An Online Web Application for building feature­rich web widget that will be easily embeddable into existing web pages.